snap-research/weights2weights/README.md

 ### Files
 The Hugging Face model card is available at this [link] (https://huggingface.co/Snapchat/weights2weights).
 You can find info on all the files there.

-The files needed to create *w2w* space, load models, train classifiers, etc. can be downloaded at this [link](https://drive.google.com/file/d/1W1_klpdeCZr5b0Kdp7SaS7veDV2ZzfbB/view?usp=sharing), or [here].(https://huggingface.co/Snapchat/weights2weights/tree/main/files).
+The files needed to create *w2w* space, load models, train classifiers, etc. can be downloaded at this [link] (https://drive.google.com/file/d/1W1_klpdeCZr5b0Kdp7SaS7veDV2ZzfbB/view?usp=sharing), or [here].(https://huggingface.co/Snapchat/weights2weights/tree/main/files).
 Keep the folder structure and place the `files` folder into the `weights2weights` folder containing all the code.

 The dataset of full model weights (i.e. the full Dreambooth LoRA parameters) is available [here] (https://huggingface.co/Snapchat/weights2weights/tree/main/weights_datasets).